yistLin/dvector/README.md

 ### Credits

-The GE2E-Loss module is borrowed from [cvqluu/GE2E-Loss](https://github.com/cvqluu/GE2E-Loss).
+The GE2E-Loss module is first borrowed from [cvqluu/GE2E-Loss](https://github.com/cvqluu/GE2E-Loss) and then rewritten and optimized for speed by myself.